ingresso-group/slate/source/includes/_events.md

 }
 ```

-#### Ticket Type

-Ticket types describe a part of house or location within the venue.
+**Ticket types** describe a part of house or location within the venue.

 Attribute | Description
 --------- | -----------